ansible/ansible/docsite/latest/rst/glossary.rst

 Fireball Mode
 +++++++++++++

-By default Ansible uses SSH for connections -- either Paramiko (the actual default) or a common alternative, native Open SSH.
-Some users may want to execute operations even faster though, and they can if they opt in on running an ephmeral message bus.
+By default Ansible uses SSH for connections -- either Paramiko or a common alternative, native Open SSH.
+(Ansible tries to use
+'ssh' by default if possible in Ansible 1.2.1 and later, and before defaulted to Paramiko).
+Some users may want to execute operations even faster though, and they can if they opt in on running an ephmeral message bus, 'fireball'.
 What happens is Ansible will start talking to a node over SSH, and then set up a temporary secured message bus good only to talk from one machine, that will self destruct after a set period of time.
 This means the bus does not allow management of any kind after the time interval has expired.